 - SAT Subject Tests – Either required, recommended or considered by major colleges and universities as part of the college admissions decision.
 The UC system no longer requires Subject Tests, but recommends them for competitive majors (e.g. Engineering).
 June is a great month to take your Subject Tests.

 - ACT – A popular alternative to the SAT and is accepted at all colleges.
 The ACT consists of four sections: English, Math, Reading and Science and offers an optional Writing component (we recommend that students take the Writing component).
 The website also offers a Question of the Day when you create an ACT profile account.
 Compare ACT Test Prep options.

 - PSAT – The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a program cosponsored by the College Board and National Merit Scholarship Corporation (NMSC).
 It’s a standardized test that provides firsthand practice for the SAT.
 It also gives you a chance to enter NMSC scholarship programs and gain access to college and career planning tools.

 - AP - Find information and practice questions for the various AP exams (AP exams take place in May)

 - Khan Academy – a great resource with videos explaining a variety of topics, but did you know that there are also SAT prep videos?
 Check it out!

-- FairTest.org - almost 850 four-year colleges do not use the SAT or ACT to admit substantial numbers of undergraduate applicants.
+- FairTest.org - more than 1000 four-year colleges do not use the SAT or ACT to admit substantial numbers of undergraduate applicants.
 Take a look at this growing list of schools!